mmoravcik/csv-parser/README.md

 This parser will print to the console result of parsing of 3 provided CSV files stored in `csv_files` directory

 In the csv files you can find a data for 5 days of a week: mon, tue, wed, thu, fri.
 Days may be provided in range format: `mon-thu`.
-For each day you should store a value, description and some day's specific data:
+For each day we store a value, description and some day's specific data:
 1. For mon, tue and wed it is a `square` field.
 2. For thu, fri it is a `double` field.